-Our second and third days in Sydney involved a crazy amount of walking.
+Our second and third days in Sydney involved an intense amount of walking.
 After pilates in the park we couldn’t think of much to do except find another park to read in, we really can’t be tamed.
 So we walked for hours and arrived at a less than mediocre park and got lost on the way back, but that did cause us to pass by the Olympic stadium which we then added to and immediately crossed off our mental checklists of things to do in Australia.
-The day seemed to be a total flop until we wandered into an outdoor clothing store and met an American who was really enthusiastic about my outerwear
+The day seemed to be a total flop until we wandered into an outdoor-gear store and met an American who was really enthusiastic about my outerwear

 “What Icebreaker jacket is that!?”